lazyatom/interblah.net/soups/blog/docker-on-your-server.snip.markdown

 But, you might say, there are packages that already help with this!
 And you're right.
 Here are a few:

-* [Dokku](https://github.com/progrium/dokku), the originally minimal Heroku clone for Docker
+* [Dokku](https://github.com/progrium/dokku), the original minimal Heroku clone for Docker
 * [Flynn](http://flynn.io), the successor to Dokku
 * [Orchard](http://orchardup.com), a managed host for your Docker containers
 * ...and many more.
 I don't know if you've heard, but Docker is, like, _everywhere_ right now.